richorama/richorama.github.io/_posts/2023-05-22-app-modernisation.md

 # Modernising the Team

 Often with modernisation programmes focus is given to the software, but the structure, processes and culture of the team is often overlooked.
 Modernising the team is just as important as modernising the software.
 Given that one of the greatest advantages to modernising is increased agility, if you don't have a team that's geared to releasing software frequently, you won't be able to take advantage of this.

+We're also seeing productivity shifts, with tools like GitHub Copilot accelerating programming.
+DevOps is now DevSecOps, and we're seeing fusion teams being assembled, using telemetry and data collected from users to drive business decisions using the scientific method (AIOps).

+Microsoft's own journey is documented in the [DevOps Dojo blog series](https://devblogs.microsoft.com/devops/intro-of-devops-dojo/).

 # Future PaaS